-8. Does your jurisdiction distinguish

-between private and public securitisations?
+8. Does your jurisdiction distinguish between private and public securitisations?

-Offer of securitised notes are typically structured as private placement or offer to the public.
+Offer of securitised notes are typically structured as a private placement or offer to the public.
+Naturally securitisations financed via loans, instead of financial instruments, are by default private.
 Private securitisations are not subject to disclosure requirements (unless they fall under the definition of securitisation for the purpose of the EU Regulation Securitisation).
 Public securitisations are subject to the disclosure requirements of the Prospectus Regulation and, under certain circumstances, may be subject to the prudential supervision of the CSSF (see paragraph 9 below).